 The response to overly-literalist interpretations should not be “textualism is bad,” but rather “this is bad textualism.”
 This was fundamentally the message of Justice Huscroft’s dissent in Jarvis, along with Justice Kavanaugh’s dissent in Bostock.
-Qualifying originalism or textualism – whether as common good, libertarian, feminist, or otherwise – diminishes its neutral and legalistic character and transforms it into a political project.
+Qualifying originalism or textualism – whether as common good, libertarian, feminist, or otherwise – diminishes its legalistic character and transforms it into a political project.
 Instead, we should discuss the many principles animating our law, and should do so, not from the perspective of an abstract philosophy, but in the context of real cases dealing with particular laws, each with its own unique text, context and purpose.

 A. Scalia & B. Garner, Reading Law: The Interpretation of Legal Texts (2012)

 Ibid, Canon 50, at 303.

 Ibid, Canon 51, at 313.